-The NON_INTRUSIVE_FULL_ASSERT turns on several assertions to fail-fast on a bug in a Move implementation, a score rule, the rule engine itself, ...
+The NON_INTRUSIVE_FULL_ASSERT turns on several assertions to fail-fast on a bug in a Move implementation, a constraint, the engine itself, ...

 This mode is reproducible (see the reproducible mode).
 It is non-intrusive because it does not call the method calculateScore() more frequently than a non assert mode.